Russian aircraft carrier Admiral Kuznetsov: Design

 The design of Admiral Kuznetsov class implies a mission different from that of the United States Navy's carriers.
 The term used by her builders to describe the Russian ships is Tyazholyy Avianesushchiy Kreyser (TAVKR) – "heavy aircraft-carrying cruiser" – intended to support and defend strategic missile-carrying submarines, surface ships, and naval missile-carrying aircraft of the Russian Navy.

 Admiral Kuznetsovs main fixed-wing aircraft is the multi-role Sukhoi Su-33.
 She can perform air superiority, fleet defence, and air support missions and can also be used for direct fire support of amphibious assault, reconnaissance and placement of naval mines.
 The carrier also carries the Kamov Ka-27 and Kamov Ka-27S helicopters for anti-submarine warfare, search and rescue, and small transport.
+In total, it can carry 26 aircraft and 24 helicopters on the flight deck and in the sub-deck hangar.

 For take-off of fixed-wing aircraft, Admiral Kuznetsov has a ski-jump at the end of her bow.
 When taking off, aircraft accelerate toward and up the ski-jump using their afterburners.
 This results in the aircraft leaving the deck at a higher angle and elevation than on an aircraft carrier with a flat deck and catapults.
 The ski-jump take-off is less demanding on the pilot's body, since the acceleration is lower, but results in a clearance speed of only 120–140 kph requiring an aircraft design which will not stall at those speeds.

 The "cruiser" role is facilitated by Admiral Kuznetsovs complement of 12 long-range surface-to-surface anti-ship P-700 Granit (NATO reporting name: SS-N-19 Shipwreck) cruise missiles, resulting in the ship's Russian type designator of "heavy aircraft-carrying missile cruiser".

 Unlike most western naval ships that use gas turbines or nuclear power, Admiral Kuznetsov is a conventionally powered ship that uses mazut as a fuel, often leading to a visible trail of heavy black smoke that can be seen at a great distance.
 Russian naval officials have said that the failure to properly preheat the heavy mazut fuel prior to entering the combustion chamber may contribute to the heavy smoke trail associated with the ship.